Beirut Explosion Looks Like An Accident — And A Sign Of The Country's Collapse

 Lebanon's civil war ended in 1990 with a deal — enforced by neighboring Syria — to divide power among sectarian factions.
 The presidency is set aside for a Christian, the prime minister is a Sunni Muslim and the speaker of parliament is always a Shiite Muslim.
 It means the real decisions are made behind closed doors and elections allow limited choice for the voting public.

 The various sectarian groups tend to protect the status quo to ensure they each can hang onto as much power as possible.
-Some sectarian leaders are former warlords, worried they could face revenge or prosecution if the system changes.
+Some sectarian leaders are former warlords and worried they could face revenge or prosecution if the system changes.

 The presence of Hezbollah further complicates matters.
 The Shiite Muslim group is not officially part of Lebanon's power-sharing deal, but enjoys support from Shiites and some Christians and holds seats in parliament.